bigginlab/OxCompBio/setup.md

 ![macos shell](./images/main-setup/macos-terminal.png)

-On Windows (unless using WSL in which case please follow the linux instructions), this will be done via the Anaconda prompt.
+On Windows (unless using WSL, the Windows Subsystem for Linux, in which case please follow the linux instructions), this will be done via the Anaconda prompt.
 The Anaconda prompt can be opened by searching for it in the startup menu after having installed Anaconda (see the step above).